-How to Write and Send Artist Emails
+How to Write and Send Artist Emails,

 To People You Don't Know

-If the purpose of your email is like virtually all art and artist emails, your goal is to get recipients to look at your art.
-Once again, stay on topic and resist the urge to describe or go into detail about numerous works of art.
-A sentence or two about your current series or current body of work will suffice.
-When you are emailing about your website, either give the specific URL you want readers to visit, or briefly tell them how to navigate the site in order to see relevant examples of your work.
-Don't simply dump people on your homepage with a "look at my art" type of message; tell them briefly why they should visit and precisely where they should go or what they should do once they get there.
+If the purpose of your email or DM is like pretty much all art and artist emails, your goal is to get recipients to look at your art.
+So keep it short and sweet.
+A sentence or two about your current series or current body of work is enough.
+When you are emailing about your website, give the specific URL you want readers to visit.
+Don't simply dump people on your homepage with a "look at my art" type of message; tell them briefly why they should visit and exactly where they should go to see what you're writing about.

-When you don't have a website, but want to include attachments of your art in your email, be brief.
-Don't attach any more than one or two images and keep them under 200-300K each in size, preferably in the range of 100K each or even less.
-Anyone who wants to see more of your art will hit their reply button and ask for it.
-ArtBusiness.com has received unsolicited emails with as many as 100 separate attachments, the most excessive totaling well over 20 megabytes in size.
-For people with slower Internet speeds, these connection-clogging emails can take a significant while to download and only make them mad.
-Good procedure is to include a single representative image accompanied by a compelling message that convinces people they want to see your art.
-Follow this with simple instructions about where to go to see it, what to do, and what they'll see once they get there.
+If you don't have a website, but want to include attachments of your art in your email or DM, be brief.
+Don't attach any more than one or two images of the relevant art and keep them reasonable in size.
+Anyone who wants to see more will hit their reply button and ask for it.
+ArtBusiness.com has received unsolicited emails from complete strangers with as many as 100 separate attachments, the most excessive totaling well over 20 megabytes in size.
+This only makes people mad.
+Several images along with simple instructions on where to go to see more is all you need.
 Below are some additional pointers for sending unsolicited promotional emails that get results.

-* Keep headlines factual and avoid over-the-top, misleading, exaggerated, or pie-in-the-sky claims like you see on spam.
-You may think your art is totally unique or has never been done before or is the best art out there, but keep personal opinions like that to yourself.
+* Stick to facts and resist the urge to critique either yourself or your art.
+You may think your art is fantastic, totally unique, has never been done before, is the best art out there, that you're the next Picasso, or that you're a genius, but keep personal opinions like that to yourself.
 Let the readers decide.

 * Keep content truthful.
 Misrepresent yourself or your career accomplishments and, sooner or later, people find out.
 As always, honesty is the best policy.